FAQ » INDEX

 Q: What about schedule changes?

 A: When a new schedule becomes available (this happens some time before it becomes effective) we prepare new schedule files and post them to our server.
-As a user, you can subscribe to our RSS feeds and receive notifications about new schedules by e-mail or otherwise.
+All supported versions - BlackBerry, Android and iOS - can be configured to check for schedule updates automatically once a day on application launch.
+If an update is available, the application will notify you.

 When this information arrives, you can download new schedules to your phone using RailBandit, and they will be used starting from the date specified by the railroad.
 The old schedule is deleted automatically once it becomes outdated.
-All this happens automatically, without any input required from you.
-If you don't have a data plan, you can download a more recent version of the application with the most recent schedules built-in and transfer it to your phone.
+If you don't have a data plan, you can download schedule updates via WiFi.

 Q: What are the advantages of using this method over an "all-over-the-web" approach?